 - Bake 20-22 minutes or until tortillas are lightly browned.

-This post has been updated and was originally published on June 13, 2016.
+This post has been updated as an air fryer recipe with new photos, step-by-step directions, and more useful information.
+It was originally published on June 13, 2016.